 Application files are given to program faculty for review.
 After completing the admissions process, each program presents their admissions recommendations to the Graduate Admissions Committee.
 The Committee (whose membership includes department chairs, faculty, and the graduate school dean) reviews the recommendations and makes the final decision regarding each candidate’s admission.

+Admissions decisions are based on a holistic assessment of an applicant’s potential to be a competent, ethical, and compassionate practitioner.
 The program faculty and the Graduate Admission Committee carefully and thoughtfully consider many factors when evaluating candidates: prior academic experience and record, writing ability, references, interpersonal skills, professional experience, and program-specific requirements.
-Admissions decisions are based on a holistic assessment of an applicant’s potential to be a competent, ethical, and compassionate practitioner.
 An individual’s personal integrity and professional fitness are also relevant to the admissions process.
 Meeting the minimum entrance requirements of a given program does not guarantee admission.

 Candidates denied admission to the Graduate School may not appeal the decision.
 Specific information regarding an admission decision is confidential and will not be discussed.
-Denied applicants may reapply to the same program twice and no additional application will be considered.
+Denied applicants may reapply to the same program twice and no additional applications will be considered.

 Graduate Reply process

+The graduate school offers admission with the expectation that students will matriculate in the semester specified during the application process.
+We understand that extraordinary circumstances can prevent enrollment.
+In that case, you may request a deferral of your admission for one full year from your original intended start term (Fall 2021 to Fall 2022.)
 You may only request a deferral for the same program to which you were admitted.
 If you want to enter a different program, you will need to submit a new application and follow all admissions requirements and deadlines for the new program.